ComputingStack/Uniview-OpenStack-Portal/docs/install.md

 CREATE DATABASE uniview; CREATE USER 'uniview'@'%' IDENTIFIED BY 'password'; GRANT ALL PRIVILEGES ON uniview.* TO 'uniview'@'%'; exit

+Test out if mysql can be acessible, execute command from docker host: mysql -h host -u uniview -ppassword

 3. Gather your OpenStack user access credentials, for example

 "keystone_host": "192.168.1.11",